 As much as I would love to say my life is in a magical phase, unfortunately, it’s the other option.

 To be honest it’s been a rough year so far.

 There have also been a few health issues to deal with.
-I haven’t been talking about it much here on the blog but I’ve been having some tests done in the background.
+I haven’t been talking about it much here on the blog but I’ve been having some tests done.

-An ultrasound (checking something completely different) picked up a lesion on my liver in early 2012.
+An ultrasound (checking something completely different) picked up a lesion on my liver a while back.
 It was decided nothing needed to be done but that it should be checked again further down the track.

 I can’t express how happy and grateful I feel about that!

 The bad news is I need surgery to remove a benign tumor on my liver.